4.1.8 Care percentage decisions

 The assessment is amended from 1 August to use the objection decision percentages (Harry 36% and Mia 64%) to replace the original care percentage decision.

-The Secretary may make care percentage decisions under the FTB legislation which also apply for child support purposes (CSA Act section 54K).
+The Secretary may make care percentage decisions under the family assistance legislation which also apply for child support purposes (CSA Act section 54K).
 If a care percentage decision is reviewed by the Secretary and the review varies or substitutes a new care determination for FTB, the FTB care determination will also apply for child support purposes (CSA Act section 54L(1)).

 If the application for FTB review was made more than 28 days after a person received notification of the care percentage decision (90 days for a person in a reciprocating jurisdiction), then the review decision will apply from the date of the application for the review (CSRC Act section 110Y(2)(b)).
 If the Secretary initiated the review of the decision, the review decision will apply from the date of the review decision (CSRC Act section 110Y(2)(a)).